CMASCenter/pcluster-cmaq/README.md

     ```

-### Need to copy the CONUS input data to the /fsx directory
+### First need to copy the CONUS2 input data to the /fsx directory

 ### First set up aws credentials